 .
 Send the response to the Finalize WebAuthn registration endpoint.

-If successful, the user can use the created passkey to login faster the next time.webauthn.relying_party.origins
+If successful, the user can use the created passkey to login faster the next time.The two endpoints (Initialize WebAuthn registration and Finalize WebAuthn registration) mentioned above can only be called with a valid JWT.

 or in the advanced page in the settings at Hanko Cloud.